gnethercutt/dynamodb-streams-kafka/README.md

 dynamodb-streams-kafka
 =======

-An implementation of an adapter for publishing DynamoDB Streams notifications to a Kafka topic.
+Implementation of an adapter for publishing DynamoDB Streams notifications to a Kafka topic.

 # Getting Started
 ---------------